oceanworldsfieldguide/oceanworldsfieldguide.github.io/_sources/Module1.md

 #### **2.1 Geological, Chemical, and Physical Processes**

 To understand the habitability of ocean worlds, it is essential to explore the detailed geological, chemical, and physical processes that sustain life.
 This includes studying volcanic processes, tectonic activity and hydrothermal systems on these worlds, as well as examining chemical interactions within their oceans.
-Additionally, the analysis of thermal gradients, ice shell dynamics, and internal heat sources provides critical insights into how these environments can maintain liquid water and support life .
+Additionally, the analysis of thermal gradients, ice shell dynamics, and internal heat sources provides critical insights into how these environments can maintain liquid water and support life.

 #### ***2.1.1 Geological Processes: Plate Tectonics***